WageCalculator

 About South Australia Public Service Salary Scales

-The South Australia Public Service uses a structured classification system with 10 classification levels to determine salary for public sector employees — from ASO Level 1 ($31,903$57,581) up to Senior Officer Grade B ($156,663$181,563).
+The default guide view for South Australia Public Service highlights the Administrative Services with 13 classification levels — from ASO Level 1 ($56,643$61,541) up to SS/SM 2 ($148,683$148,683).
 Salaries are reviewed and updated through enterprise agreements and government determinations.

 Superannuation: SA employees receive 12% employer superannuation.
 This matches the standard Superannuation Guarantee rate.